cresset-template/cresset/README.md

 removing another barrier to Docker adoption, the long initial build time.

-Docker Compose can also be used directly for deployment with swarm mode, which is an excellent solution for small-scale deployments with perhaps one physical server with up to 8 GPUs.
+Docker Compose can also be used directly for deployment with swarm mode, which is an excellent solution for small-scale deployments (one physical server with up to 8 GPUs).
 See https://docs.docker.com/engine/swarm for documentation.
 Though less capable than Kubernetes, swarm mode has a much gentler learning curve, thus requiring fewer experienced (read expensive) engineers to utilize.